Fall Programs Sept 5 – Dec 23 (16 weeks) *Summer session ongoing until Sept 2nd.

 “Excellence is the gradual result of always striving to do better. “– Pat Riley –

-Whether you are an elite athlete or just wanting to move better, feel better and improve your health, fitness and performance, every day, the Move365 Summer Programs are built to help you achieve your goals.
+Whether you are an elite athlete or just want to move better, feel better and improve your health, fitness and performance, our Move365 Fall Programs are built to help you achieve your goals.

 The Move365 style of athletic training focuses on enhancing athleticism, building better movers, and forging better athletes and better performers.
 We are here to teach proper movement, to coach them to move better, and inspire them to move, every day.

-All in-person sessions will take place inside our NEW Move365 training centre, now located at 104-114 Dundas Street East.
-The new training area is complete with a turf area for movement and speed development, sled work and an active sports area with synthetic ice and a netted area for hitting baseballs, golf balls etc. COMING SOON!
+All in-person sessions will take place inside our Move365 training centre, located at 104-114 Dundas Street East.
+The training area is complete with a turf area for movement and speed development, sled work and an active sports area with synthetic ice and a netted area for shooting pucks and LAX balls, hitting baseballs, golf balls etc.

 Fundamental Athletic Development (ages 9-11) *please see below class description and more details